rahulnuthalapati/AetherSense/README.md

 To connect to a user's Fitbit account, the application uses the standard OAuth 2.0 flow:

-Login: Direct the user to http://127.0.0.1:8000/fitbit/login.
-This will redirect them to the Fitbit website to log in and grant permissions.
+1.  **Login:** Direct the user to `http://127.0.0.1:8000/fitbit/login`.
+This will redirect the user to the Fitbit website to log in and grant permissions.

-Callback: After granting permission, the user will be redirected back to the REDIRECT_URL specified in your settings, where the application will securely exchange an authorization code for an access token.
+2.  **Callback & Token Management:** After granting permission, the user is redirected back to the application.
+The backend securely exchanges the authorization code for an **access token** and a **refresh token**.
+These tokens are stored in the user's server-side session and are never exposed to the client.

-Fetch Data: With a valid access token, you can make requests to endpoints like /get-live-hrv to fetch real-time data from the Fitbit API.
+3.  **Fetch Data & Auto-Refresh:** When you make a request to an endpoint like `/get-live-hrv`, the application automatically uses the stored access token.
+If the token has expired, it seamlessly uses the refresh token to get a new one in the background before fetching the data.
+This ensures continuous access without requiring the user to log in again.

+So directly make a call to http://127.0.0.1:8000/fitbit/get-live-hrv to directly access the live hrv data.

 ## 🧪 How to Simulate Data